-Mexico’s utility reform has been added to your bookmarks.
+Mexico’s utility reform has been saved

 Mexico’s utility reform

 With the adoption of secondary energy reform legislation, the Mexican government offers a clearer picture of how it will implement electricity reforms.
 The reforms create a path to electricity market competition, generating opportunities for investors who understand the challenges that come with them.
 While key frameworks are in place, significant uncertainty as to the timing and details of the market transition exists.
 Authorities are expected to release additional rules and details during 2015 to address many of these uncertainties.